5 simple ways to gain customer trust and confidence with text messages

-With increasing cyberattacks, many businesses and brands are taking extra steps to protect your data.
+With increasing cyberattacks, many businesses and brands are taking extra steps to protect their data.
 This is called data trust.
 If a customer knows you’re looking after them, they are far less likely to go with another provider.

 A very popular way of doing this is with multi-factor authentication.

 Multi or two-factor authentication (aka 2FA) simply adds an extra step when logging in that compels a user to confirm their identity in another way.
-2FA often, but not always, relies on phone numbers and SMS to do this by sending out a one-time password or code when you log in.
+2FA often, but not always, rely on phone numbers and SMS to do this by sending out a one-time password or code when you log in.

 As mobile phones are often tied to a single individual, this is a reliable and easy way for customers to confirm their identity when logging in.
 This can be used in many other ways such as confirming password resets and more.

-5. Loyalty promotions/referral networks
+5. Loyalty promotions and referral networks

 One of the easiest ways to build confidence is by reinforcing customer retention with current advocates.
 As we stated earlier, loyal customers are much more likely to encourage friends and family to buy too.
 Think about all of the brands you like – how many of them have you shared with your community?
-According to Nielsen, 92% of people prefer to trust recommendations from their family and friends over other channels.
+According to Nielsen, 92% of people trust recommendations from their family and friends over other channels.

 Many businesses already benefit from valuable VIP and loyalty programs that induce strong loyalty.

 First, reward loyal or VIP customers with something you know they’ll appreciate.
-Makeup brands could offer a holy grail product, fashion brands could offer a limited-edition shirt, sports brands could offer a special experience.
+Makeup brands could offer a holy grail product, fashion brands could offer a limited-edition shirt, and sports brands could offer a special experience.
 It really depends on what your customers will find special, and what you can afford!